All Episodes

 Every hourly worker, you know, we don't need to give them a pittance.

-They need to be able to pay their mortgage, pay their rent, pay their car payment, and and tell their sons and daughters, we have the money for college that we put aside for you.
+They need to be able to pay their mortgage, pay their rent, pay their car payment, and tell their sons and daughters, we have the money for college that we put aside for you.

 If we save the world from evil, we can certainly do that.

-Um that is that you know, that's good use of government if they can get their act together and do it the right way.
+That's good use of government if they can get their act together and do it the right way.

 The second thing is that we've got to help small business owners.

-That's why I'm urging you call your local restaurant, your favorite pizza place, your favorite Chinese place, your favorite whatever place, and say, hey, you're open.
+That's why I'm urging you, call your local restaurant, your favorite pizza place, your favorite Chinese place, your favorite whatever place, and say, hey, you're open.

 If they're open, maybe go pick it up.